farrell-dan/concordia-react-ecosystem/README.md

 > You can install multiple packages at the same time by separating them with spaces!

-This project has very minimal scaffolding.
+This workshop has very minimal scaffolding.
 We have a `data.js` with some items and sellers, and that's pretty much it.

 ---